 3 pieces of wood and 4 dowels were used in this project.
 The length of the arm was approximately half of the dining table, so the light could spread evenly throughout the top.
 I started with cutting the tenon on my table saw and then shaping the other end of that arm.

 To minimize any tear-out I drilled the hole before proceeding to my sanding station.
 I wasn’t sure what bulb holder would be installed (plastic or metal) so I used for this project a 3-core cable, just in case.

 Sanding took a while.
 I used more aggressive belts first and the fine ones next.
 It is a very good idea to clean the belts with synthetic wine cork.

 To get the job done I had to use my oscillating tool, little rasps, chisels and sanding by hand.

 Using my router I cut the groove for the cable.
 Different rotary rasps were used for each side of the hole.

 Once I had it done I cut the other arm to length and using my router I prepared the mortise.
 I also used a chisels and – I must admit – an oscillating tool.

-Next I cut the supporting arm at 45° angle using my cross cut sledge and my speed square.
+Next I cut the supporting arm at 45° angle using my cross-cut sledge and my speed square.
 I had to use some scrap plywood to support the off-cuts.
 Once that was done I drilled holes for the concrete screws.
 I used a Forster bit and an HSS one, in that order, to complete the task.
 Routing the cable groove was followed by routing the top and the bottom ends.

 The diagonal piece had to be planed down to the right width first.
-I used my hand planer to remove a couple of millimeters of material.
+I used my hand planer to remove a couple of millimetres of material.